scorpido74/azure-docs.nl-nl/articles/data-factory/data-migration-guidance-netezza-azure-sqldw.md

 ---
-title: Azure Data Factory gebruiken om gegevens van een on-premises Netezza-server naar Azure te migreren
+title: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure
-description: Gebruik Azure Data Factory om gegevens van een on-premises Netezza-server naar Azure te migreren.
+description: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu